Home > HVAC > Heat Pump Repair Cost: What You’ll Really Pay

 Trying to fix your heat pump yourself can easily turn a small issue into a major, expensive headache.
 A simple mistake could cause more damage, leading to much higher costs than the original repair would have been.
 Beyond the immediate financial risk, there’s your warranty to consider.
 Most manufacturers’ warranties become void if an unauthorized person works on the unit.
 If your system is still covered, a professional repair might cost you little to nothing.
 A DIY attempt, however, could leave you responsible for the full cost of a new part or even a full system replacement.
 For reliable and safe residential heating and cooling services, it’s always best to call an expert.

-Knowing When to Call a Pro
+When Is It Time to Call a Professional?

 So, when should you put down the tools and pick up the phone?
 Call a professional immediately if you notice loud or unusual noises, a sudden spike in your energy bills, or if the unit is blowing air that isn’t the right temperature.
 These are signs of deeper issues that require a diagnosis from a certified technician.
 If your heat pump is more than 10 years old or you find yourself scheduling repairs frequently, a professional can help you decide if it’s smarter to replace it.
 Enrolling in one of our Service Maintenance Programs is a great way to catch problems early and keep your system running efficiently, saving you from unexpected breakdowns.